 Standing among thousands of white marble crosses on a bluff above Omaha Beach in Normandy is a round limestone chapel.
 Inside, a mosaic covers its 500-square-foot domed ceiling.
-This is the heart of the American Cemetery and Memorial at Colleville-sur-Mer created to honor D-Day’s fallen heroes.
+This is the heart of the American Cemetery and Memorial at Colleville-sur-Mer created shortly after World War II to honor D-Day’s fallen heroes.

 On one side of the mosaic, a Goddess of Liberty representing America blesses her rifle-bearing son before he departs to fight overseas.
 Above him, a warship and a bomber push through sea and air toward land on the opposite side of the dome.
 There, a red-capped Marianne figure personifying France bestows a laurel wreath upon the same young man.
 His now lifeless body leans against her as she cradles his head in her lap.
 Above them, the return of peace is illustrated with an angel, a dove and a homeward-bound troop ship.
 In the words of the artist who created it, this is a full round story “of war and peace.”

 The mosaic is the work of Leon Kroll (1884-1974).
 Best known as an American figurative artist, his most dramatic paintings depict the wild seas and cliffs of Maine and Cape Ann, Massachusetts.
 Also notable are his fifteen murals, including an enormous World War I memorial in Worcester, Massachusetts.
 But the chapel ceiling is Kroll’s only mosaic.